FOUR OR MORE PLANETS IN A HOUSE OR A SIGN

 In a class with two 9th House stellium students, one was aggressive and one was passive but both agreed that THEY HAVE AN OPINION, especially about religion and politics!
 They were obsessive in their beliefs.
 One was offended when people asked for advice but did not follow it or ignored it.

-Involvements with groups, associations and organizations swallow up the individual and keep the individual from gaining a perspective (lost in the group cause or values like a lemming going to sea).
+11th HOUSE: Involvements with groups, associations and organizations swallow up the individual and keep the individual from gaining a perspective (lost in the group Cause or values, like a lemming going to sea).
 They find that they become part of the herd in terms of collective values when in any group.
 They need to work with more personal goals and values and work with small, creative groups in which they feel a sense of control and stability.

 In going to the 5th House, I say to stay with a group of about 5 people.
 This could be a scouting group, an exercise gathering, a study group or a small support group.
 Greater fulfillment goes through focusing with one’s own children.
 Too much socializing can be neglectful.